Epstein zeta method for many-body lattice sums: Quadrature and meromorphic continuation

+with $g$ holomorphic in an environment of the integration domain and $\mu\ge d$.
+Note that higher powers of the logarithm can appear if multiple exponents $\nu_j \in d+2\mathds N_0$.
+Each integrand is therefore the product of a holomorphic function in a neighborhood of the integration interval and an algebraic and/or logarithmic singularity at $u=0$.
+We therefore evaluate the integral using standard adaptive quadrature with recursive interval subdivision, which automatically concentrates subintervals near $u=0$ and thereby resolves all endpoint singularities simultaneously, see, i.e., \cite{piessens2012quadpack} and references therein.
+We note here that higher powers of the logarithm do not lead to a noticeable increase in the number of required bisections, due to the mildness of the singularity.

-We divide the integration interval in $u$ into $(0,\varepsilon)$ and $(\varepsilon,1/2)$.
-An adaptive integrator is then used to handle the second integral.
+The case of the meromorphic continuation, used conservatively if at least one $\nu_j < d$, is treated as follows.
+We first divide the integration interval in $u$ into $(0,\varepsilon)$ and $(\varepsilon,1/2)$.
+An adaptive integrator is then used to handle the second integral, while the first is computed analytically, as discussed in the following.
 For the meromorphic continuation of the integral over $(0,\varepsilon)$, we expand the regularized Epstein zeta function in an analytic Taylor series to sufficiently high order, yielding